Just when you think something can’t be improved upon, it happens.

 by Leon Pantenburg

-Disclaimer: Knivesshipfree.com and DLT Trading are Survivalcommonsense.com sponsors.
+Disclaimer: Knivesshipfree.com and DLT Trading are Survivalcommonsense.com affiliates.
 I don’t work for Bark River Knives, did not get a free knife, and was not paid to do this review.
 Nobody had any input on the contents of this post, and everything in it is my opinion.

 When you find a knife (or any piece of equipment for that matter) that you really, really like, buy two, because they will probably be discontinued.

 That has happened three times now with the Bark River Gunny, twice with the Bravo and twice with the Tundra.
 I also had a Bravo 1 LT reground to a Gunny pattern.
 I use knives to test them, and IMHO, these are some of the most useful knives a person can own.

 I first heard about the Gunny at the Dallas airport.
 A Texas deer camp guide was in a waiting area, and I was headed to Mississippi on a deer hunt.
 Naturally, we found each other and the discussion turned to knives.

 The guide swore by his Gunny, and said he used his for field dressing several deer every day.
 Some of other guides got Gunnys after seeing his in action.
 I’d never heard of Bark River, and was quite happy with the Cold Steel SRK I’d carried for several years.
 That info was filed away and didn’t think much about it.

 Then I discovered Bark River Knives several years later, and that’s all she wrote.

 So I didn’t need a fourth Gunny (for that matter, a second or third).
 But I wanted it.